top of page

 5. Pay

-Data can be power -- at least we know, and at least we can do something now, rather than when it's too late.
+Data can be power -- at least we know, and at least we can do something now :)

 Comments